National Football Conference: History

 Three expansion teams have joined the NFC since the merger, thus making the total 16.
 When the Seattle Seahawks and the Tampa Bay Buccaneers joined the league in 1976, they were temporarily placed in the NFC and AFC, respectively, for one season before they switched conferences.
 The Seahawks returned to the NFC as a result of the 2002 realignment.
 The Carolina Panthers joined the NFC in 1995.

 Parity is generally greater among NFC teams than AFC teams.
 The only NFC team that has never made a Super Bowl appearance is the Detroit Lions.
-Since the 2002 division realignment, the NFC has sent 12 different teams to the Super Bowl, whereas the AFC has only sent 8: the Baltimore Ravens (1 time), the Cincinnati Bengals (1 time), the Las Vegas Raiders (1 time), the Kansas City Chiefs (2 times), the Denver Broncos (2 times), the Indianapolis Colts (2 times), the Pittsburgh Steelers (3 times) and the New England Patriots (8 times).
+Since the 2002 division realignment, the NFC has sent 12 different teams to the Super Bowl—all except the Lions, Vikings, Cowboys, and Commanders—whereas the AFC has only sent 8: the Baltimore Ravens (1 time), the Cincinnati Bengals (1 time), the Las Vegas Raiders (1 time), the Kansas City Chiefs (4 times), the Denver Broncos (2 times), the Indianapolis Colts (2 times), the Pittsburgh Steelers (3 times) and the New England Patriots (8 times).
 The only NFC team to make back to back Super Bowls since 2002 are the Seattle Seahawks.

 As of 2021, the only pre-merger team that does not play in its 1969 market is the St. Louis Cardinals, who moved in 1988 to Phoenix suburb of Tempe (they moved to Glendale in 2006).
 The Los Angeles Rams moved to St. Louis in 1995, but moved back to Los Angeles in 2016.
 None of the expansion teams added after 1970 have relocated.

 With the exception of the aforementioned relocations since that time, the divisional setup established in 2002 has remained static ever since.

 Logo

 The original NFC logo, in use from 1970 to 2009, depicted a blue 'N' with three stars across it.
+The new logo was similar to that of the AFC (which itself was similar to the AFL logo) in that unlike the NFL logo it consisted of a single letter instead of a full abbreviation.
 The three stars represented the three divisions that were used from 1970 to 2001 (Eastern, Central and Western).
 The 2010 NFL season brought an updated NFC logo.
-Largely similar to the old logo, the new logo has a fourth star, representing the four divisions that have composed the NFC since 2002.
+Largely similar to the old logo, the new logo has a fourth star, representing the four divisions that have composed the NFC since 2002, with the AFC logo being simultaneously updated in a similar manner.